vwkd/code-system/src/languages/rust/reference.md

 ## Smart Pointer

-?? stores data on the heap
+?? stores value on the heap
 - manages memory for you

 pointer to a type